skiadas/AlgorithmsCourse/notes/midterm2_study_guide.md

     - Be able to carry out these transformations to bring a tree into the AVL form.
 12. **2-3 Trees**: Describe the two kinds of nodes that 2-3 trees have, what further property 2-3 trees have, and how to search in a 2-3 tree.
 13. **Heaps**:
-    - A heap is a binary search tree with a very specific structure, satisfying two key conditions.
+    - A heap is a binary tree with a very specific structure, satisfying two key conditions.
 Describe that structure.
     - How can we think of a heap instead via an array?
 How do the indices in the array correspond to the tree structure?
     - What are **priority queues**?
 Why is a heap a particularly good way to implement a priority queue?
     - Describe the heap-bottom-up construction.
 What is its time efficiency?